Bombe: Response to the four-rotor Enigma

 A program was initiated by Bletchley Park to design much faster bombes that could decrypt the four-rotor system in a reasonable time.
 There were two streams of development.
 One, code-named Cobra, with an electronic sensing unit, was produced by Charles Wynn-Williams of the Telecommunications Research Establishment (TRE) at Malvern and Tommy Flowers of the General Post Office (GPO).
 The other, code-named Mammoth, was designed by Harold Keen at BTM, Letchworth.
 Initial delivery was scheduled for August or September 1942.
 The dual development projects created considerable tension between the two teams, both of which cast doubts on the viability of the opposing team's machine.
 After considerable internal rivalry and dispute, Gordon Welchman (by then, Bletchley Park's Assistant Director for mechanisation) was forced to step in to resolve the situation.
 Ultimately, Cobra proved unreliable and Mammoth went into full-scale production.

 Unlike the situation at Bletchley Park, the United States armed services did not share a combined cryptanalytical service.
 Indeed, there was considerable rivalry between the US Army's facility, the Signals Intelligence Service (SIS), and that of the US Navy known as OP-20-G. Before the US joined the war, there was collaboration with Britain, albeit with a considerable amount of caution on Britain's side because of the extreme importance of Germany and her allies not learning that its codes were being broken.
 Despite some worthwhile collaboration amongst the cryptanalysts, their superiors took some time to achieve a trusting relationship in which both British and American bombes were used to mutual benefit.

-In February 1941, Captain Abe Sinkov and Lieutenant Leo Rosen of the US Army, and US Naval Lieutenants Robert Weeks and Prescott Currier, arrived at Bletchley Park bringing, amongst other things, a replica of the 'Purple' cipher machine for the Bletchley Park's Japanese section in Hut 7.
-The four returned to America after ten weeks, with a naval radio direction finding unit and many documents including a 'paper Enigma'.
+In February 1941, Captain Abe Sinkov and Lieutenant Leo Rosen of the US Army, and US Naval Lieutenants Robert Weeks and Prescott Currier, arrived at Bletchley Park bringing, amongst other things, a replica of the "Purple" cipher machine for Bletchley Park's Japanese section in Hut 7.
+The four returned to America after ten weeks, with a naval radio direction-finding unit and many documents including a "paper Enigma".